duckietown/mooc-exercises/collision/README.md

 The parameters for the collision checker is a `MapDefinition`, which specifies the `environment` and `body`.
 The `environment` is all of the shapes that the robot can collide with, and the `body` is all of the shapes that make up the robot's body.
 Therefore, both `environment` and `body` are lists of `PlacedPrimitive`s.
-However, in the validation tests, the robot will only be made up of one `PlacedPrimitive`.
+However, in the validation tests, the robot list will only contain one `PlacedPrimitive`.

 A `PlacedPrimitive` is a pair of a `FriendlyPose` and a `Primitive`, or a pose and a shape.
 Note that `theta_deg` in `FriendlyPose` starts at zero in the positive x-axis direction and ends at 359 degrees, moving in a counter-clockwise